 Budongo Forest Reserve occupies gently undulating terrain, with a general slope North-North-West towards the rift valley.
 The forest is drained by four small rivers (Sonso, Waisoke, Wake and Bubwa) which flow into Lake Albert.
 Budongo has five main forest types: colonizing, mixed, Cynometra, Cynometra-mixed and swamp-forest.
 The majority of the reserve is covered by tropical high forest communities.
 Medium-altitude semi-deciduouos Cynometra-celtis forest covers about half of the site and Combretum savanna is wide spread in the drier areas.
 There are Eco-tourism sites at Busingiro and Kanio Pabide.

-Two species of birds found in Budongo forest are not found elsewhere in East Africa.
-The forest is the second most important birding area in Uganda (after Semliki National Park) for species of the Guinea-Congo forest Biome.
+Two species of birds found in Budongo Forest Reserve are not found elsewhere in East Africa.
+The forest is the second most Important Birding Area in Uganda (after Semliki National Park) for species of the Guinea-Congo forest Biome.
 Yellow-footed Flycatcher, only known from Budongo in Uganda, used to be common in mature forest, but is now extremely hard to find.